Angel Bath Kol

 Can Bath Kol mean I heard an angel?

 Do not use Bath Kol as proof of a private angelic message.
-Modern experiences of sound, thought, or intuition need discernment, and writers should not force them into rabbinic terminology.
+Modern experiences of sound, thought, or intuition need discernment, and do not force them into rabbinic terminology.

 Babylonian Talmud (rabbinic tradition).
 Bava Metzia 59b and heavenly voice discussion.
 Rabbinic literature